HideoDesigner/DesignBracket/README.md

 ### Positive Impact
 - **has_positive_subject**: Emails with positive words in the subject line had higher sentiment scores
 - **exclamation_count**: More exclamation points correlated with more positive sentiment
-- Certain **sender domains** showed consistently more positive sentiment
+- **sender domains** showed consistently more positive sentiment

 ### Negative Impact
 - **has_negative_subject**: Negative words in the subject predicted lower sentiment
-- **capital_words**: ALL CAPS words were associated with negative sentiment (possibly indicating anger)
+- **capital_words**: ALL CAPS words were associated with negative sentiment (possibly indicating negative emotion)

-## Business Implications
+## Insights From Analysis

 ### Communication Strategies
-- Encourage positive language in subject lines to improve email sentiment
+- Encourage positive and formal language in subject lines to improve email sentiment
-- Avoid excessive capitalization which may come across as aggressive
 - Consider timing important communications for weekends or daytime hours

 ### Monitoring Tools